Please follow these steps to check the audio volume:

 - Adjust your “Reduce background noise” slider.
 Start on the left side and go slowly to the right until it is filtering just the background noise and not your voice.
 The noise gate slider allows you to filter the ambient sound of the room where you are, that way there will be no background noise when you stop talking.
 Try also with the toggle disabling "Background Noise Reduction" if still have problems setting at 0 the noise gate slider.

-- If you are a PRO user you can also adjust the volume of each voice independently to find the good level for your hardware:
+- If you are a PRO user, you can also adjust the volume of each voice independently to find a good level for your hardware:

-- The problem could also be related to external noise cancellation managed by Windows.
+- The issue could also be related to external noise cancellation managed by Windows.

 Go to Control Panel > Sound > Communications Tab and select this option in your system:

-If after that you still have problems with the volume it could be a problem related with the Windows mixer.
+If after that you still have issues with the volume, it could be an issue related to the Windows mixer.
 Read this article to find out how to reset it.

 If none of the above works, and you keep getting the same issue, please write us a ticket to the support form: https://www.voicemod.net/support by choosing the following categories: